wayyneee/KeyReader/README.md

 # KeyReader

-＃Goal
+＃ Goal
 To help us record account and Key easily,and encode our data to protect it.

-＃Usage
+＃ Usage
 pip install model then run main.py with python.

-#Ｆunction of the program
+# Function of the program

 * Setting Your Own account in the register page.
 * After register an account, it will create a accountname.json data.(though it has been encoded,but still protect it as well.)